-In the age of “big data” there is an information overload.
+Clear statistical communication is both an educational and public health priority.
+This talk will focus on best practices for effective statistical communication that simultaneously is clear, engaging, and understandable while remaining rigorous and mathematically correct.
 It is increasingly important for people to be able to sift through what is important and what is noise, what is evidence and what is an anecdote.
-Accordingly, the effective communication of statistical concepts to diverse audiences is currently an education and public health priority.
-This talk focuses on techniques to strike an appropriate balance, with specifics on how to communicate complex statistical concepts in an engaging manner without sacrificing truth and content, specifically addressing how to help the general public read past headlines to the actual evidence, or lack there of.
-We will discuss engaging with the public via organizations such as TED Ed - focusing both best practices and lessons learned.
+This talk focuses on techniques to strike an appropriate balance, with specifics on how to communicate complex statistical concepts in an engaging manner without sacrificing truth and content.

 Data Science, as a broad and interdisciplinary field, is one of the fastest growing areas of student interest (and employment opportunities).
 The traditional introductory statistics courses that would typically serve as a gateway to data science need modernized curricula and pedagogy in order to adapt to today’s increasingly large and complex data sources and data science questions.
 In this session, we share our experience to address the following issues: • What constitutes the fundamentals of good data science practice? • How to teach a data science course with innovative pedagogy? • How to improve communication skills to bridge data scientists and practitioners? • How to take advantage of virtual learning?
 Discussant: Linda Zhao Speakers: Leanna House on Adapting student engagement strategies for a virtual environment, Lucy D’Agostino McGowan on Bringing Data Science Communication into the Classroom, and Nusrat Jahan on Data Science Education in Undergraduate Setting.
 There will be three speakers and a discussant in this session.